 He does end up giving Sally Hayes a call.
-He says she's not too intelligent, but he got tricked into thinking so for a while since she knew a lot about theater and literature and all that stuff.
+He says she's not too smart, but he got tricked into thinking so for a while since she knew a lot about theater and literature and all that stuff.
 Also, he spent a lot of time making out with her, which can obscure the facts.

 After he hangs up, Holden looks out his window at the "perverts" across the way, but they all have their shades pulled down.

 He counts his money and realizes he's spent a ton since he left school, which is nothing new, but still makes him feel bad.
 We also get some insight here into Holden's family—it seems his father does in fact make a lot of money, as a corporation (corporate) lawyer.

 At Elkton Hills (one of his many previous boarding schools), Holden roomed with a guy named Dick Slagle who had very inexpensive suitcases.
-He was embarrassed about it, so he used to keep them under the bed instead of on the luggage rack.
+Shameful, right?

 Of course, this was depressing to Holden, who himself had very expensive suitcases.
 So he put his under the bed, too.

-The funny thing was, Dick kept taking Holden's suitcases out and putting them back on the rack – so that people would think they were his.
+The funny thing is, Dick kept taking Holden's suitcases out and putting them back on the rack so that people would think they were his.